-BURN INJURY FROM EXPLOSION OR ACCIDENT ATTORNEYS
+BURN INJURY FROM EXPLOSION OR ACCIDENT LAWYERS

 Our burn injury lawyers have handled cases where people have been burned in an accident from a variety of different causes.
 For example, a burn injury lawyer in our office handled a case where a child was burned by an electric cigarette that exploded.
 We have had cases where a propane tank exploded and burned people, and we have had cases of a professional laser hair removal facility that burned someone.
 In other words, burn injuries can be the result of many different types of accidents.